ns5376/Carbon-Emissoion-Calculator/README.md

 The application will store Users and Emission Entries:

--Users can have multiple Emission Entries (via references) -Each Emission Entry corresponds to a single user, but contains detailed records of different emission categories embedded within each entry.
+* Users can have multiple Emission Entries (via references)
+* Each Emission Entry corresponds to a single user, but contains detailed records of different emission categories embedded within each entry.

 (__TODO__: sample documents)